Recap / Asterix and the Goths

 - Time Marches On: Asterix talks how the Goths are divided in a Western and Eastern part.
 Visigoths and Ostrogoths did exist back in Antiquity, but the joke is aimed more at Germany in the 20th century, when it was divided in a Western and Eastern part from 1949 to 1990.
-Since 1990 Germany has been unified again, making this reference out-dated.
-Another thing that makes this story particularly out-dated is the general anti-German atmosphere, typical for post-World War Two stories.
+Since 1990 Germany has been unified again, making this reference outdated.
+Another thing that makes this story particularly out dated is the general anti-German atmosphere, typical for post-World War II stories.

 - You Keep Using That Word: The Gothic people as such did not exist yet — in fact, there was only one Germanic language in those days.